Neolog Judaism: Influences

 In 1827, a young lay leader of the Pesth Jewish community, Gabriel Ullmann, established a prayer quorum that practiced the rite of the Stadttempel in Vienna.
 This style was carefully crafted by Isaac Noah Mannheimer to introduce aesthetic change without breaching the Shulchan Aruch; the bimah was set in the front of the hall, as in churches, and the wedding canopy was held inside rather than under the sky.
 An all-male choir accompanied prayers, and the rabbi delivered his sermon in the vernacular, dressed in a cassock.
 In 1830, the Pesth quorum turned to a fully functional synagogue, and from there the new rite spread to other large cities.
 The Viennese Rite, wrote Michael Silber, was the key factor in what would be known as "Neology" in Hungary – the designation itself was late, and was first used by the local Orthodox by the end of the 1860s, during the Congress controversy.
 They borrowed it from Rabbi Samson Raphael Hirsch in Frankfurt, who applied it to denote all religious reformers.
 The term "Neologs" remained in common use only in Hungary, and became identified with that movement.

-As opposed to the German states, the weight of intellectual rabbis in the Hungary was low; the communities' dignitaries were those who led the acceptance of the new ritual, and they were content with what German progressive Jews condemned as "cosmetic changes".
+As opposed to the German states, the weight of intellectual rabbis in Hungary was low; the communities' dignitaries were those who led the acceptance of the new ritual, and they were content with what German progressive Jews condemned as "cosmetic changes".
 The Neologs had theologians who applied critical analysis to the study of Judaism and sought to modify it on the basis of scientific research.
 Of those, the most prominent was Rabbi Leopold Löw, who was also instrumental in promoting the cause of Emancipation and in the adoption of Hungarian language and national identification among the Jews; he was the first to preach in that language, doing so from 1844.
 But even he shared the views of Zecharias Frankel, whom he considered his mentor along with Solomon Judah Loeb Rapoport.

 The ideas of Abraham Geiger and the other German pioneers of Reform Judaism found barely any support in Hungary.
 In 1845, the Ksav Sofer could still recommend that Jacob Ettlinger approach Löw Schawbb – Rabbi of the largest Neolog center, Pesth, and Leopold's father-in-law – and request to add his signature to a petition against the conferences assembled by Geiger and his colleagues.
 Leopold Löw supported Frankel's failed attempt to convene a counter-conference in Dresden.

 Graduates of the Jewish Theological Seminary of Breslau, hub of Frankel's Positive-Historical School, were sought after by the liberal congregations in Hungary for the rabbi's office.
 The Neologs' main efforts were directed at establishing an institution along similar lines in their country.
 One such graduate, Alexander Kohut, became a Neolog activist and rabbi; afterwards, he immigrated overseas and co-founded the Jewish Theological Seminary of America.
 Later on, a considerable number of the rabbis affiliated with the United Synagogue of Conservative Judaism in its early days arrived from Hungary and were linked with Neology.